vishal2457/node-angular-starter/README.md

 # node-angular-starter
-This is a basic Node Angular starter with authentication.
+This is a basic MEAN starter with authentication.